Château de Termes: The castle today

 Steps to preserve the site were taken in the 20th century.
 It has been classified as a monument historique since 1989.
 Since 1989, it has been the property of the commune of Termes.
 It is a 15 to 20 minutes walk from the village and open to visitors.
+In July 2026, the Royal Capetian Fortresses of Languedoc (including this castle) were designated by UNESCO as a World Heritage Site.

 The site offers impressive views of the Terminet Gorges.